Showing posts with label Yazoo City. Show all posts

 Tachihara 4×5" field camera with a 135mm ƒ/4.5 Schneider Xenar lens.

 The Tachihara is a light weight Japanese wood field camera.
 I bought this one in 1982 from Lee Beeder Cameras of California via mail order.
-I was inspired to try 4×5" by Fred Picker's Zone VI Newsletters.
+Fred Picker's Zone VI Newsletters inspired me to try 4×5" photography.
 Picker was a controversial fellow and very fond of himself, but he did a good service to the photographic world by emphasizing large format photography in the era when most photographers had switched to 35mm cameras.
 The 1960s and 1970s were the years when 35mm press photographers seemed so glamorous and were taking shocking photographs in war zones.
 Most press photographers had discarded their Speed Graphics and other large cameras a decade earlier.
 Picker emphasized how a large negative could make magnificent prints that were simply impossible with the small film of a 35mm camera.
 The newsletters were well-written, and you can find them on the Internet Archive (highly recommended).
 Picker eventually sold Zone VI to Calumet Photographic, and Calumet is now gone, as well.
 His darkroom products and cameras sell quickly on eBay.

 GAF and Ansco Film